Peter Lurie

 Peter Lurie is an American voice actor, sports anchor and television personality who has worked in television shows, movies, and dubbed anime, since the mid-1990s.
 He is most well known for his role as the voice of Vulcan Raven in the Metal Gear video game series, Marvel Comics supervillain Sabretooth and Paxton Fettel of F.E.A.R. series.
 He currently works as an HRTV, TVG Network anchor, and as an in-house host for Hoosier Park, and for Indiana Grand Racetrack as well.

 Biography

 1980s

 Early in his career, Lurie worked as a tour guide at Universal Studios Hollywood.
 The owner of the recording studio heard Lurie giving a tour, and recommended he try out voice acting.
 Six months later, Lurie got his first job as a sound engineer for ABC's Wild World of Kids.
-During this time, he also continued to develop music with a band he co-founded called “Fourth Car Foreign”.
+During this time, he continued to develop music with a band he co-founded called "Fourth Car Foreign".
 The group existed for 10 years, but was not a commercial success.

 1990s

-Lurie was avid about horse racing, and started a horse racing venture with his ward and train Warren Sdut, dean of California Horse Racing, in the 1990's.
+Lurie was avid about horse racing, and started a horse racing venture with his ward and train Warren Sdut, dean of California Horse Racing, in the 1990s.
 The venture was moderately successful for approximately five years.